dubo-dubon-duponey/dckr/README.md

 `TARGET=ults-current dckr make all`

-TARGET values provided as a courtesy are visible in `dckr.Dockerfile`.
+`TARGET` values provided by default are visible in `dckr.Dockerfile`.

 ## Using your own image

-You can taylor this to your needs by creating a `Dockerfile` anywhere matching your expectations (start with `dckr.Dockerfile.example`), and invoking dckr with the DOCKERFILE variable:
+You can taylor this to your needs by creating a `Dockerfile` anywhere matching your expectations (start with `dckr.Dockerfile.example`), and invoking dckr with the `DOCKERFILE` variable:

 `DOCKERFILE=thingie/Dockerfile TARGET=some-target dckr ls -lA`

-Be sure to inherit one of the base `com.dbdbdp.dckr:` images.
+Be sure to inherit one of the base `com.dbdbdp.dckr:FOO` images (defined in `dckr.Dockerfile`).

 ## Containers are "live"